 There is one narration in Ramayan which prove that celibacy help in giving birth to Gods (birth of Gods do not happen as the filth process that we see in today’s materialistc world, they take avatars); so celibacy does give birth to Gods and non-celibacy to evil beings.
 Sumantra, the charioteer and one of the misters of King Dasharatha, having heard all about the king’s desire to perform a Vedic ritual, said this in confidence to king, “Oh, king, I will tell an early legend, an early legendary narration that I listened…

 Here the word used by Sumantra is tava putra aagamam , it renders as ‘the arrival of your sons’, meaning that sons of King Dasharatha arrive from Heavens, but not through an ordinary parturition.
 Even earlier in time to that of Dasharatha, Sage Sanatkumara predicted the ‘arrival’ of Vishnu as Rama.
 The birth-event associated with Rishyasringa’s name is that he is born with a horn on the crown of his head.
 Thus he is named as Rishyasringa, i.e., R^iSi the Sage; shR^i~Nga horn; a Sage with a horn on his forehead at his birth time.
-This being the mythological import, he is an acme among sages, as shR^i~Nga also means a peak.
+He is an acme among sages, as shR^i~Nga also means a peak.

 “Not knowing others, that Brahman the best, namely Rishyasringa, will always be abiding his father and he will follow celibacy of two kinds Brahmanical vows namely vratitva , praajaapatya …